 About Multiple Myeloma

-Multiple myeloma is a cancer that forms in a type of white blood cell (plasma cell) that is responsible for fighting infections by making antibodies to recognize attack foreign invaders (germs).
-As these cancer cells accumulate in the bone marrow, they crowd out healthy blood cells, creating more abnormal proteins than helpful antibodies.
-This causes complications, such as bone problems, reduced kidney function, severe anemia, recurrent life-threatening infections, and more.
+Multiple myeloma is a cancer that forms in a type of white blood cell called a plasma cell.
+Produced in the bone marrow, healthy plasma cells fight infections by making antibodies that recognize and attack foreign invaders (pathogens).
+When cancerous plasma cells known as myeloma cells accumulate in the bone marrow, they crowd out healthy blood cells, creating more abnormal proteins than helpful antibodies.
+This leads to complications including bone problems, reduced kidney function, severe anemia, recurrent life-threatening infections, and more.

-The different types of Multiple myeloma are based on the type of immunoglobulin (protein) produced by myeloma cells (malignant plasma cells).
+Multiple myeloma is classified based on the type of immunoglobulin (protein) produced by myeloma cells (malignant plasma cells).
+Immunoglobulin molecules combine two heavy chain fragments (IgG, IgA, IgD, IgE, or IgM) and two light chain fragments (kappa or lambda).

 Symptoms of Multiple Myeloma